 Hand him to the DAO.

 The community votes.
 Pseudonymous, chaotic, and arguably more democratic than anything ASIC will do.
-Also possibly illegal. $CLSS spikes on the news.
+Also possibly illegal. $HCQTD spikes on the news.

 Option C

-The environmentalists and Traditional Owners use his testimony to void the licences immediately through judicial review.
+The environmentalists, traditional owners and concerned property investors use his testimony to void the licences immediately through judicial review.
 The harbour is protected.
 The shareholders get nothing.

 Option D